sonata-nfv/tng-sdk-validation/README.md

 * syntax and integrity `-i` or `--integrity`
 * syntax, integrity and topology `-t` or `--topology`
 * syntax, integrity, topology and custom rules `-c` or `--custom`

-* If no validation level is chosen, the default level will be syntax, integrity and topology
+**Note**: If no validation level is chosen, the default level will be syntax, integrity and topology.

 The tng-sdk-validation CLI tool can be used to validate one of the following components: